 Share Some Love ❤️

-- Cut each potato in the center to have two equal size pieces.
-Season potatoes with salt; I highly recommend using course salt.
+- Cut each potato down the center to create two, equally sized pieces.
+Generously season the potatoes with coarse salt.

-- Drizzle the bottom of the baking sheet with oil.
-Place potatoes with the cut size on the baking sheet.
+- Drizzle the bottom of a baking sheet with oil.
+Assemble the potatoes flesh side down on the baking sheet.

-- Bake potatoes for about 25 minutes or until you see golden colors appear on the outside and they can easily be pierced with a fork.
-Cooking time may depend on the size of the potatoes you use.
+- Bake the potatoes for about 25 minutes, or until the bottoms have a nice crisp and the they are easily pierced with a fork.